Jaluus/2DMatGMM-Website/INSTALL.md

 2. Navigate to the `Frontend` directory.
 3. If you are setting up for local deployment only, you can skip this step.
 Otherwise, edit the `.env` file to include your configurations.
 4. Run the command `npm install` in Command Prompt to install all necessary npm packages.
 5. Run the command `npm run build` in Command Prompt to build the web application.
+This will create a `build` directory in the `Frontend` directory.
+6. This is the directory that will be served by Apache.
+Ensure that the `httpd.conf` file is configured to serve the `build` directory by correctly setting the path.
+7. Dont forget to restart the Apache service after making any changes to the `httpd.conf` file.